gcastill0/go-integration-playground/tasks/task1-jsonfix/README.md

 ```

-While JSON does not define indices, most programming languages expose arrays with zero-based indexing, so the first element is at index 0, the second at index 1, and so on.
+While JSON does not define indices, most programming languages interpret arrays with zero-based indexing, so the first element is at index 0, the second at index 1, and so on.
 Arrays may be empty.
 Trailing commas are not permitted, and JSON does not support “holes”; every position must contain a value, so an absent value must be represented explicitly, for example with null.

 ### Objects